edulbx/Luigi.AI/README.md

 ### Explanation:

-This code utilizes Langchain and Streamlit to create a document-centric question answering application.
+This code utilizes LLMs with LangChain, OpenAI_API, and Pinecone or Chroma (open source vector store) and Streamlit to create a document-centric question answering application.
 Users can upload documents in various formats (PDF, docx, txt) and ask questions about their content.
 The application leverages OpenAI's GPT-3.5-turbo model to generate answers based on the uploaded document.

 ### Functionalities: